ehgeraldo/ehgeraldo/README.md

 ### Hi there 👋, I'm Eduardo Geraldo.

+“I am passionate about technology, innovation and big challenging tasks on my to do list.”

 - 🌱 I’m currently learning WEBscraping
 - 📂 All of my projects are available at https://bit.ly/3zQm2Ku